Death of Sohrabuddin Sheikh: Reactions

-As the case included the high ranking BJP politician Amit Shah, the opposition party including Rahul Gandhi criticized the case throughout.
+As the case included the high ranking BJP politician Amit Shah, the opposition party including Rahul Gandhi criticised the case throughout.
 When the court found no evidence of guilt at the end, Gandhi remarked that somehow various people died from strange circumstances.

-In 2007 Amnesty International criticized the police investigation and the practice of encounter killings by police.
+In 2007, Amnesty International criticised the police investigation and the practice of encounter killings by Indian police.

-A publication advocating for rule of law in India criticized the circumstances of the case for the normalization of extraordinary and gruesome occurrences, and for out of process police investigation, and for unacceptably poor courtroom proceedings.
+A publication advocating for rule of law in India criticised the circumstances of the case for the normalisation of extraordinary and gruesome occurrences, and for out of process police investigation, and for unacceptably poor courtroom proceedings.

 News sources including The Hindu, Deccan Herald, and The Indian Express described the case as a failure of the justice system.

-National Herald claimed that the court inappropriately issued a gag order to prevent media coverage of the case.
+The National Herald claimed the court had inappropriately issued a gag order to prevent media coverage of the case.

-Legal commentators Harsh Mander and Sarim Naved said that the case demonstrated the Indian justice system's lack of capacity to effectively manage large court cases involving high-profile people.
+Legal commentators Harsh Mander and Sarim Naved claimed the case demonstrated the Indian justice system was incapabable of effectively managing large court cases involving high-profile people.
 Legal blog Bar and Bench used the case to talk about various challenges in the Indian legal system.